muano30/muano/_posts/2022-02-11-jsonwebtoken.md

 # Introduction.

-Yesterday we were told to reseach about JWT(jsonwebtoken) because on monday we will be given a project that will require us to use JWT so in this blog post i will talk about what is JWT and why we need it.
+Yesterday we were told to reseach about JWT(jsonwebtoken), because on monday we will be given a project that will require us to use JWT so in this blog post i will talk about what is JWT and why we need it.

 # Body.